Granite Hills Major Community Park

 • public toilets with a Changing Places facility

-• connected walking trails and more.
+• walking trails and more.

 About the project's location

-Quarry Hills Parkland is one of the defining landscape features of the municipality and contributes significantly to the character of the city’s growth suburbs.
+bunjil nganga Parkland is one of the defining landscape features of the municipality and contributes significantly to the character of the city’s growth suburbs.

 The hills are a striking visual feature within the landscape and are a common point of reference for the two emerging communities of South Morang and Mernda.